artur-ciocanu/launch.en/help/extension-dev/turbine.md

 ---
 title: Turbine Free Variable
-description: Learn about the turbine object, a free variable which provides information and utilities specific to the Adobe Experience Platform Launch runtime.
+description: Learn about the turbine object, a free variable which provides information and utilities specific to the Adobe Experience Platform Data Collection tags runtime.
 exl-id: f91fd053-09bd-4c26-9559-701701b58050
 ---
 # Turbine free variable

 The `turbine` object is a "free variable" within the scope of your extension's library modules.
-It provides information and utilities specific to the Adobe Experience Platform Launch runtime and is always available to library modules without using `require()`.
+It provides information and utilities specific to the Adobe Experience Platform Data Collection tags runtime and is always available to library modules without using `require()`.

 ## [!DNL buildInfo]